Anselm Reyle: Works

 In his recent series of paintings the artist seeks to open up the very process of painting, like he does in his ceramics.
 Many of these works are painted on coarse burlap, the presence of materiality and free form play a strong role again.
 Those paintings are intense concentrations of contradicting dynamics; here Reyle plays out the dissonant colors and material canon that he developed over the years, in a free abstract form.
 All the pieces of his previously developed vocabulary - his signature gestures - can be found in these works while at the same time they are woven into a new complexity to gain new intensity and new visual effectiveness.

 Exhibitions

-Reyle's past solo exhibitions include shows at Aranya Art Center Quinhuangdao (2020), KÖNIG Galerie (2017), Galerie Almine Rech (2017), Deichtorhallen Hamburg (2012), Kunsthalle Tübingen (2009); the Modern Institute in Glasgow (2007); one of new sculptures and paintings at Kunsthaus Zürich (2006); Galerie Giti Nourbakhsch, Berlin and Gavin Brown's Enterprise, New York.
+Reyle's past solo exhibitions include shows at König Galerie, Berlin (2023), Aranya Art Center Quinhuangdao (2020), König Galerie (2017), Galerie Almine Rech (2017), Gary Tatintsian Gallery (2013), Deichtorhallen Hamburg (2012), Kunsthalle Tübingen (2009); the Modern Institute in Glasgow (2007); one of new sculptures and paintings at Kunsthaus Zürich (2006); Galerie Giti Nourbakhsch, Berlin and Gavin Brown's Enterprise, New York.
 His first U.S. solo show was mounted by the Des Moines Art Center.

 The artist is primarily represented in private collections such as The Saatchi Gallery, London, Daimler Collection, Berlin, Fondation Pinault, Venice, and Rubell Family Collection, Miami.